 Key voices

-The public conversation around Artemis involves a mix of mainstream space journalists and independent analysts.
+The public conversation around Artemis involves a mix of mainstream space journalists, former NASA officials, independent analysts, and the long-running Apollo-skeptic community.

 • Robert Zubrin — founder of the Mars Society; consistent critic of Artemis's architecture (particularly SLS) on cost and engineering grounds, but supporter of the crewed lunar return.